abmerop/gem5fs/README.md

 Debugging
 =========

 gem5fs supports debugging in two ways.
 The FUSE filesystem can be mounted within gem5 in debug mode using `/fuse/bin/mount.sh -d`.
 Additionally, gem5 debug flags can be used to output debugging data using `build/X86/gem5.opt --debug-flags=gem5fs`.
-Further debugging support by writing to an on-host log file is currently planned but not implemented.
+Further debugging support is currently planned by writing to an on-host log file but this is not yet implemented.

 Changelog
 =========